Global marine fuel demand unlikely to recover until 2014

 Average earnings per day on the benchmark supertanker Middle East Gulf to Japan route have stayed below operating costs for all but one day in the last three months.

-Ex-wharf marine fuel prices in Singapore averaged around $675.50 a tonne in September versus around $667.00 a tonne in August, the highest since April, the country's port authority said.
-Marine fuel prices trade closely in line with crude , which has stayed above $100 a barrel since mid-July.
+Ex-wharf marine fuel prices in Singapore averaged around $675.50 a metric ton in September versus around $667.00 a metric ton in August, the highest since April, the country's port authority said.
+Marine fuel prices trade closely in line with crude, which has stayed above $100 a barrel since mid-July.

 "With the heightened volatility in crude oil as well as supply shortages and civil unrest in the Middle East, we can expect bunker costs to be the greatest burden for the shipping industry for the foreseeable future," Cleartrade Exchange, an electronic marketplace for over-the-counter freight and commodity derivatives, said in a statement.